 If you have general questions about hvv switch, please contact firstname.lastname@example.org.

 C. Purpose and legal basis of the processing

 In the following we provide you with an overview of the purpose and legal basis for any processing of your personal data.
 A more detailed description of the processing of your personal data and the respective purpose of this processing can be found under D. Which personal data is processed for which specific purpose?

 Provision of services

 First and foremost, we process your data in order to be able to provide services to you and then invoice you for the services you have used.
 This also involves creating a user account (“hvv switch profile”), as well as the requesting of information about our mobility services and then booking and using them.
 When booking and using mobility services, you enter into a separate contractual relationship with the respective mobility provider, with our involvement.
 We transmit the data required for the respective contract to the corresponding mobility provider, who then processes this data for the purpose of processing the contract – subject to their own responsibility.
-We also transmit personal data to our payment service provider for the payment process, and to our validation service provider that a user’s driving licence needs to be validated.
+We also transmit personal data to our payment service provider for the payment process, and to our validation service provider in cases when a user’s driving licence needs to be validated.
 The legal basis for the data processing is the need for fulfilment of the contract with the user (Article 6.1 (b) of the GDPR), or the protection of legitimate interests (Article 6.1 (f) of the GDPR).